Cloudy-code123/Velocity/README.md

 This is Velocity minecraft mod and it is 1.21.7 version

+What is velocity?

+In Minecraft, a velocity hack (often called Anti-Knockback or Anti-KB) is a client-side cheat that manipulates or nullifies the knockback a player receives when hit by other players or explosions.
+It allows cheaters to maintain their combos and remain entirely unaffected by attacks that would normally push them back

 How to use it?

 1,First Save those code into zip file and then unzip it and open it in code editor